Space-Enterprise-at-Berkeley/E1-Firmware/README.md

 Read all sensor data from RS485, encode and send via RF.
 Also handle apogee logic and commands from ground station.

 ## Setup:
-We're likely to be using the Teensy 4.0 board for the ground station.
+We're using the Teensy 4.0 board.
 Setup the environment according to the instructions here: https://www.pjrc.com/teensy/td_download.html

 ### Windows users: